AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 3. Look online.
 You can also compare car insurance quotes online to find the lowest rates.
 Additionally, read reviews of companies.
 See how real customers feel about companies’ customer service, and check customer service ratings from J.D.
 Power.
 Also see what the insurers offer in terms of coverages and discounts for a senior driver, such as accident forgiveness.

-4. Go to a company directly.
+Go to a company directly.
 If there’s a company you already know and trust, you can call it directly or visit in person to get a policy.
-These are some of the best insurance companies for seniors in Florida:
+These are some of the best insurance companies in Florida for seniors:

 If price is a major concern, consider the companies that offer the cheapest car insurance in Florida: